-3. Rinse the cap and bottle three times with stream water from the same part of the waterbody that will be sampled.
-(Vigorously shake the bottle with the rinse water inside.)

-- 4. Take care to sample away from any sediment that may have been stirred up when collecting rinse water or making other measurements, hold the sample bottle underwater so that the mouth of the bottle is approximately 6" inches underwater-whenever possible.
+- 3. Label the bottle using a permanent marker.
+Include site name, site date and time, WBID #, sample type, investigator initials, and preservation method.
+Refer to the Chain of Custody and Sample Labeling SOP for more instructions. - 4.
+Rinse the cap and bottle three times with stream water from the same part of the waterbody that will be sampled.
+(Vigorously shake the bottle with the rinse water inside.) - 5.
+Take care to sample away from any sediment that may have been stirred up when collecting rinse water or making other measurements, hold the sample bottle underwater so that the mouth of the bottle is approximately 6" inches underwater-whenever possible.
 Invert the bottle so the neck is upright and pointing towards the water flow.
 Take care not to collect any surface scum.
-If the surface scum looks significant (i.e. floating oil and grease, a dense bloom of floating blue-green algae, etc.) be sure to note this in the field notes on the "Sampling Site" sheet. - 5.
+If the surface scum looks significant (i.e. floating oil and grease, a dense bloom of floating blue-green algae, etc.) be sure to note this in the field notes on the "Sampling Site" sheet. - 6.
 If the waterbody is too shallow to hold a bottle underwater without stirring up sediment, then collect water in another clean sample container and pour it into the bottle.
 You may have to collect several small portions to fill one bottle.
-Pour the sample immediately after collection so that the solids do not have time to settle out. - 6.
+Pour the sample immediately after collection so that the solids do not have time to settle out. - 7.
 When collecting parameters that are directly influenced by interactions with the atmosphere (pH alkalinity and some metal species), fill the bottle until no air space is left and seal the cap tightly.
-Check for air bubbles. - 7.
+Check for air bubbles. - 8.
 When collecting samples for nutrients or metals leave approximately 1% headspace (10 mL in a 1L bottle) for the addition of acid preservative.
-Mix thoroughly. - 8.
-When collecting for physical and chemical parameters that do not require preservation, leave roughly 1% headspace. - 9.
+Mix thoroughly. - 9.
+When collecting for physical and chemical parameters that do not require preservation, leave roughly 1% headspace. - 10.
 Check with Quality Assurance Project Plan or Environmental Monitoring Coordinator for specific instructions on the total number of samples to collect over the duration of the project.